Do you need to personally experience a power outage before you can prepare for the next one?

 Weather events such as heavy snow, floods and storms can cause power outages.
-Power outages can also be caused by technical problems.
+Power outages can also be caused by technical problems or shortage of electricity.
 Repairing damage caused by nature is not always easy, and the power outage may last for a while.

 If the lights and TV go out, the cause may be a fault in the appliance, a power outage or a problem with the home’s own electrical system.

 - Try if the lights turn on in other rooms and whether other household appliances work.

 - Check the fuse board to make sure that the fuses are intact.

 - See if the neighbour has the lights on.